leenachennuru/leena_c_vankadara/content/project/generalization_interpolation/index.md

 {{< rawhtml >}}
 <div style="text-align: justify">

-The current framework for learning theory suggests that choosing a hypothesis class that is neither too complex nor too simple would lead to optimal expected (generalization) risk.
+Classical learning theory suggests that choosing a hypothesis class that is neither too complex nor too simple would lead to optimal expected (generalization) risk.
 This is typically demonstrated by a U-shaped curve between the expected risk of the estimator and the complexity of the function class (Figure a).
-Recent work has demonstrated that under certain additional assumptions (such as minimum norm condition), extrapolating the curve beyond the interpolating regime could lead to an estimator with lower expected risk.
-This can be observed in Figure b.
+Recent work has demonstrated that under certain additional assumptions (such as a minimum norm condition), extrapolating the curve beyond the interpolating regime could lead to learning estimators with lower expected risk.
+This phenomenon is illustrated in Figure b.
 Current tools of learning theory do not sufficiently explain this phenomenon.
 Several questions arise from this discovery: How do we understand generalization properties of interpolating estimators?
 What kind of explicit biases can give rise to (near) interpolating estimators with desirable generalization properties?
-Overparameterized neural networks have been known  What kind of biases underlie some of the existing models that demonstrate the double descent phenomenon ?
+Overparameterized neural networks have been known to (empirically) achieve estimators with good generalization properties.
+A natural question that follow is "what kind of biases underlie such existing models that demonstrate the double descent phenomenon" ?

+This project is aimed at addressing such questions.

 <!-- <figure>
 <img src="double_descent.jpg" alt="Double descent">